Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Broncos games this season feature an average total of 56.3 points, a number 0.8 points higher than Friday's over/under.

-- The 55.5-point over/under for this game is four points below the 59.5 points per game average total in Chippewas games this season.
+- The 55.5-point total for this game is 4.0 points below the 59.5 points per game average total in Chippewas games this season.

 Boise State Stats and Trends